Interview with Mario and John, World Travelers Exploring “One Week São Paulo”

 What was it like arriving in Brazil for the first time, especially since it was your 80th country together?

-Mario: Brazil has been on our bucket list forever!
-We made so many Brazilian friends over the years, through travel and university, so finally stepping foot here felt incredibly special.
-Coming into São Paulo, the largest city in South America, was a big moment for us.
-We had just come from visiting family in New York, and then took an eight-hour flight down to São Paulo.
-The fact that Brazil was our 80th country just made everything feel even more momentous.
+Mario: Brazil has always been on our wish list.
+We have met many friends from Brazil over the years while we traveled and were at university.
+So, coming here at last felt really special for us.
+Coming into São Paulo, the biggest city in South America, was a big step for us.
+We had just come from seeing family in New York, then took an eight-hour flight to São Paulo.
+Brazil is our 80th country, and that made everything feel very special and good.

-John: Yeah, it was surreal.
-You know when you walk out of the airport and the smell hits you?
-It’s that new, exciting feeling of being somewhere truly different but also famous and powerful.
-We’d heard so much about Brazil, especially from friends, and we felt like we already knew it well, but now we were finally here to see it with our own eyes.
+John: Yeah, it was unreal.
+You know that moment when you come out of the airport and notice the way it smells?
+It’s a new and thrilling thing, being in a place that is not only different but also well-known and strong.
+People we know talked a lot about Brazil.
+We had heard a lot from our friends, so we felt like we already knew some things about it.
+But now we were here to see it with our own eyes.

 Why did you choose to start your trip in São Paulo?